smthemex/ComfyUI_AnyDoor/README.md

 4.5 useInteractive_seg will process the mask again, unless you are a hand animation mask, it is generally not recommended to open it;
 4.6 The maximum model training size is 768 * 768, so it is not recommended to use oversized images for image training;
 4.7 The workflow file is located in the examples folder;
+4.8 When inputting the mask image, please make sure that the selection you want to replace is black.

 5 Example